 Chemotherapy causes numerous side effects cancer patients often discuss with their doctors before starting treatment.
 The most well-known side effects include:

 - Hair loss

 Other side effects are surprising and unexpected.
 Changes in fingernails or toenails are problems patients can experience during chemotherapy with Taxotere and other drugs belonging to the taxane family.

 Common Nail Damage Caused by Chemotherapy

 Chemotherapy can interfere with new cell growth in a person’s body.
-The cells that your nails and skin are made from are rich in keratin.
+The cells your nails and skin are made from are rich in keratin.
 During treatment with Taxotere, these cells are affected by the disruption in new cell growth.

 According to the Memorial Sloan Kettering Cancer Center, regrowing a fingernail takes up to six months, and toenail regrowth takes around a year and a half.

 Nail-related symptoms you might notice during and after Taxotere chemo include:

 - Nail weakness – Nails can bend or break easily during chemotherapy.
 Routine tasks like holding a pen or walking in tight-fitting shoes can be painful.